Turkey: Climate

 Turkey's climate is highly varied due to rising overall elevation eastwards and the mountains that run alongside the coasts.
 Warm summers, "cool to cold" winters, and year-round wet conditions are found in the northern coasts.
 Rainless and hot summers, and wet, cool to mild winters describe the western and southern coasts of the country.
 Inland areas feature more severe winters, sharper temperature swings, and relatively low precipitation.
-According to the Turkish State Meteorological Service, the average yearly temperatures in the country range from 4 C to 20 C, and the average total yearly precipitation ranges from 237 mm to 2283 mm.

 According to the Köppen climate classification, Turkey has 14 distinct climate zones.
 The Mediterranean climate is found in the Mediterranean, Aegean, Marmara, and Southeastern Anatolia regions of the country.
 In the Black Sea area, humid subtropical and oceanic climate types are usually found.
 Large swaths of Central and Eastern Anatolia are classified into semi-arid or continental climate types.

 Turkey is highly vulnerable to climate change, due to socioeconomic, climatic, and geographic factors.
 This applies to nine out of ten climate vulnerability dimensions, such as "average annual risk to wellbeing".
 OECD median is two out of ten.
 Inclusive and swift growth is needed for decreasing vulnerability.
 Turkey aims to achieve net zero emissions by 2053.
-Accomplishing climate goals would require large investments, but would also result in net economic benefits, broadly due to reduced imports of fuel and due to better health from lowering air pollution.
+Accomplishing climate goals would require large investments, but would benefit the economy due to less illness and death from Turkey's air pollution, and less fuel imports.